 How Long Can Sealer Be Stored

-As mentioned above wood sealer comes in basically two different types, oil based and water based.
-When storing you wood sealer if you marked the date on the can when you placed in storage it will help you determine the how long it has been in storage.
+As mentioned above wood sealer comes in basically two different types, oil-based and water-based.
+When storing your wood sealer if you marked the date on the can when you placed it in storage it will help you determine how long it has been in storage.

-Wood sealer oil based typically has a shelf life of 4-5 years if stored properly.
-If you are storing water based sealer it will typically have a shelf life of 2-3 years.
+Wood sealer oil-based typically has a shelf life of 4-5 years if stored properly.
+If you are storing a water-based sealer it will typically have a shelf life of 2-3 years.

-Please note to consult you manufacture documentation for detailed information your particular wood sealer product.
+Please note to consult your manufacture documentation for detailed information on your particular wood sealer product.

 Application – After You Apply To Wood

-The going rate for wood sealer either oil based or water based is yearly.
+The going rate for wood sealers either oil-based or water-based is yearly.
 If you apply to your deck for example you may want to inspect the sealer yearly due to the exposure to weather elements.
-In my wood sign business for example I recommend if you are placing outside to seal the wood sign at least once a year if exposed to sunlight (UV rays), and rain or snow.
+In my wood sign business, for example, I recommend if you are placing outside to seal the wood sign at least once a year if exposed to sunlight (UV rays), and rain or snow.

-Each manufacture will have its own recommendations, however the variables to consider is the climate you live in and the amount of type the wood you have sealed is exposed to those elements.
+Each manufacture will have its own recommendations, however, the variables to consider are the climate you live in and the amount of type the wood you have sealed is exposed to those elements.